Example Seaward Brief

 Trip Brief

-A sample output for a conservative family day trip along the Massachusetts coast.
-The layout now leads with the go/no-go scan before the evidence.
+A sample output for a safety-first family day trip along the Massachusetts coast.
+The layout now leads with the departure checklist before the evidence.

 Date